A line of houses on a sunny day.

 Informal Review

 If you feel that your new assessment substantially exceeds the actual market value of your property as of January 1, 2025, or the assessed value is inconsistent with the market value of similar properties in your area, you may appeal your assessment by completing an appeal form.
-Appeals must be received by the Tax Administrator’s Office no later than 30 days from the date of this notice.
+Appeals are encouraged to be filed with the Tax Administrator’s Office no later than 30 days of receiving the notice to allow time for staff to review your property details, address concerns, and work toward a resolution before the appeal moves to the Board of Equalization and Review.
+However, all appeals must be received electronically or postmarked by the date of adjournment.
+The date of adjournment will be set at a later date.

 Union County Board of Equalization and Review